About this listing

 There are small independent grocers and a Von's to buy ingredients within walking distance.
 Restaurants and desert makers are within one to three blocks with a wide array of cuisines.

 If you arrive at LAX, taxis could run about $80 each way.
-I recommend taking the Flyaway Shuttle to Union Station, the Metro Goldline to Allen Station and taking the 686 bus to Washington, for about a total of $10.
+Uber and Lyft will ruin you about $50.
+I recommend taking the Flyaway Shuttle to Union Station, the Metro Goldline to Allen Station and taking the 686 bus to Washington, for about a total of $12.
 Keep in mind that the bus and Goldline do not run at all hours though.

 Another option is Super Shuttle or any of the other shuttle companies that offer airport to your location for about $25 each way and run all day and night.

 Once here, there are two main bus companies that operate in Pasadena.
 The ARTS buses are only 75 cents each way with free transfers to other ARTS buses and 25 cents for a transfer to other bus companies.
-The buses stop running around 8 pm and do not operate on Sundays and some holidays.
+The ARTS buses stop running around 8 pm and do not operate on Sundays and some holidays.
 MTA (Metro) buses and light rail, such as the Goldline, run later at night.
-Each trip is $1.50.
-A day pass is about $5.
-I have three TAP cards to use on the Metro, which makes traveling easier.
+Each trip is $1.75.
+A day pass is about $6.
+I usually have TAP cards to use on the Metro, which makes traveling easier.
 Metro can take you all over LA County.
 These buses run every day.
 Holidays get treated as Sundays.

 Both bus companies are included in (website hidden)'s maps trip planner and have stops located about a block away from my house.